 •Cathay Pacific business class for four passengers if booking 6–11 months in advance (American or Alaska miles)

-•Asiana first and business class (United partner, bookable with miles from any Star Alliance program)
+•Asiana business class (United partner, bookable with miles from any Star Alliance program)

 Your credit card choice matters more than your airline choice.

 Miles aren’t about flying anymore.
 About two-thirds of miles are sold to and awarded by third parties, largely credit-card–issuing banks.
 There’s intense competition for credit-card customers.
 Use that to your advantage.
-These are my picks for the best credit cards for travelers in 2019.
+These are my picks for the best credit cards for travelers.

 Airline credit cards are for benefits, not spending.